Title: Miss Mary Bennet Spinster

 The one thing she wasn't sure about, something that she was almost afraid to consider was that someone had been in contact with her father concerning her—some gentleman—who was in want of a wife.

 She threaded her needle once again and considered.
-There had been a time in her life when she would have been grateful for any man's attention but the years and observing the experiences of her sisters and friends had taught her caution.
+Thre had been a time in her life when she would have been grateful for any man's attention but the years and observing the experiences of her sisters and friends had taught her due caution.

-She was sure that now she could never consider marrying someone just to be married.
-Look at poor Charlotte Collins.
-Mary had overheard her tell Lizzy last Christmas, when all the family had gathered again at Longbourn, that she arranged her days so that she had as little contact with her husband as she could manage.
+Returning to her task with a shake of her head, she was sure that she could never consider marrying someone just to be married.
+Besides Lydia, one had only to look at poor Charlotte Collins.
+Mary had overheard her tell Lizzy last Christmas, when all the family had gathered again at Longbourn, that she managed to arrange her days so that she had as little contact with her husband as she could help.
 What an unsatisfactory life that must be!

 "Well, no my dear, you can stay with me as long as I live and you know there will always be a place for you with one of your sisters.
 But I thought you may wish to marry, if given the chance."

 "I have decided I shall only marry if the gentleman suits me."
 She stated this firmly as though she would not be swayed on the subject.

 "And I'd not wish you to marry where you would be unhappy, my daughter."

 Glancing up to smile at her father for his kindness, she picked up her scissors in order to cut a thread.

 "Is there any man that suits you, though?"
 He was fishing for an answer.
 Why did he persist?
 Was there truly someone waiting in the wings?

 "Father, who is this man that hopes to be my suitor, the Prince of Wales?"
 Mary was tired of his hedging.
 It dredged up old insecurities and doubts.